Evan Hughes

 I say that so that it is known to all who read this, that I am aware of the trials that come with this office.
 And just as much as I am aware of the trials, I am aware of the joy that comes with it too.

 I wish to serve the church and desire to do so in every capacity God wills for me.
-And after a considerable amount of time, thought, discussion, and prayer, I feel as though the office of Elder is where God is calling me.
+And after a considerable amount of time, thought, discussion, and prayer, I feel as though the office of Elder is where God has called me.